The

 The first names of the artists, missing on the LP, are noted on the songbooks front covers: HUGUES AUFRAY CHANTE BOB DYLAN.

-L'Homme Orchestre (Mr Tambourine Man) was not on the original vinyl, but it was added to the songbooks as it was a hit in France for Hugues Aufray in 1965/1966.
+L'Homme Orchestre (Mr Tambourine Man) was not on the original vinyl, but it was added to the songbook as it was a hit in France for Hugues Aufray in 1965/1966.

-The songs of the album AUFRAY CHANTE DYLAN have also been published separately as sheet music (click the links above).
-Only one of them was not (?): Ce N'Était Pas Moi (It Ain't Me Babe).
+The songs of the album AUFRAY CHANTE DYLAN have all been published separately as sheet music (click the links above), except for Ce N'Était Pas Moi (It Ain't Me Babe).